Esteem Building Techniques

 If you understand the law of opposites this folly becomes even more apparent.
 The law of opposites is that what people must keep telling you or showing you about themselves is most probably the opposite of the way they feel about themselves.
 The bully is a wimp inside.
 The bully keeps people far enough away to never see the wimpishness or other failings.

-I call this a rabbit hole because the more you try to evaluate your being by comparing you with other folks outsides the more you will come out feeling like a loser and sink into that pit of despair.
-Winners compare themselves today with themselves yesterday or some period ago.
+I call this a rabbit hole because the more you try to evaluate your being by comparing yourself with other folks outsides, the more you will come out feeling like a loser and sink into that pit of despair.
+Winners only compare themselves today with themselves yesterday or some period ago and revel in the improvement.

 Psycho-semantics are words that have a very different emotional or meta-message (the underlying message) than their dictionary definition.
 Emotionally they carry way more weight than one would think.